Top 15 Cloud Based Video Conferencing Services

-We have put together a compilation of some of the best cloud based conferencing services for businesses.
-The cloud video conferencing services market is expected to reach US$ 6.40 Billion by 2020 from the current $3.31 Billion.
+The video conferencing services market is expected to reach US$ 6.40 Billion by 2020 from the current $3.31 Billion.

-The good news is that there is a huge market as video conferencing will continue to be one of the most relied upon forms of communication by businesses.
-There are a vast number of different services and competitors to choose from in the marketplace, and this list will aim to draw attention to some of the diverse options available to both large and small companies; it is not necessarily a list of ‘biggest’ or ‘best’.
-This list contains a combination of both cloud based video and conferencing services.
+The good news is that there is still a huge market as video conferencing will continue to be one of the most relied upon forms of communication by businesses.
+There are a vast number of different services and competitors to choose from in the marketplace, and this article will aim to draw attention to some of the diverse options available to both large and small companies; it is not necessarily a list of ‘biggest’ or ‘best’.

 The AvayaLive Video service offers video collaboration in the cloud.
 Due to the lack of necessary capital investment and technical expertise to set it up, it makes the service perfect for small start-ups.
 The first thirty days are free, then the cost goes up to $99 minimum.